Thursday, January 23, 2025

 Expo sink and current mirror design

 This mostly works, but the tuning goes flat on the low end.
-I'm unsure what to blame this on, maybe the current sink.
+I'm unsure what to blame this on, maybe the current mirror.
 Regardless, it's back to the drawing board.

 Derivation